How to Paint a Stained Dresser

 It also distresses really nicely (and since you don’t have to prime, you don’t see white paint in your distressing).

-You can seal chalk paint with wax, water-based polyurethane or even hemp oil.
-Learn more about sealing chalk paint in this post on top coat protection options for chalky painted furniture.
+You can seal chalk paint with wax, water-based polyurethane, or even hemp oil.
+Learn more about sealing chalk paint in these posts on how to seal chalk paint and top coat protection options for chalky painted furniture.
+And check out more options for topcoats for painting furniture here.

 On this dresser, our client chose a green named Argyle from Sherwin Williams.